luton66/ForgetMap/README.md

 ---
 ###Notes
 I was noticing errors in my Unit tests, and implemented AtomicLong in the Usage Count to try and fix this.
 I then realised this was due to me missing a CountDownLatch in my Unit test.
-My code could be reverted to reverse the use of an AtomicLong, but have left that in as it is another way of handling asynchronous calls.
+However, as the implementation of the AtomicLong is still giving required results, I have left it at is.